All good things must come to an end, and all bad things must come to an end quickly.

 Be sure to end the letter with a closing greeting, such as, “sincerely,” “warmly,” “regards,” or something along those lines.
 The word you choose can, again, reflect the relationship you have with this company and its employees.

 Resignation letter template

 Should you need it, here is our example of a fully completed resignation letter:

 Change is scary, and leaving a place you’re comfortable at, or maybe just comfortably provided for at, can be scary.
 We all know how hesitant Pam was to leave Scranton and follow Jim’s new startup in The Office.
-We grow roots, and they get harder and harder to dig up.
+Over time, we grow roots, and they get harder and harder to dig up.

 But change can be really, really good.
 So good that it just made a writer use the word “really” twice in a professional article.
 Change means new faces, new friends, and new opportunities to explore.

-If you’re feeling like it’s time for something different, maybe lean into that feeling.
+If you feel like it’s time for something different, maybe lean into that feeling.
 Determine why you feel that way and if it’s time to pursue other interests.
-Then, when the time is right and your path is moderately laid out (it will never be perfectly laid out), write up one of these letters of resignation.
+Then, when the time is right, and your path is moderately laid out (it will never be perfectly laid out), write up one of these letters of resignation.

 Am I encouraging everyone reading this to up and quit their jobs to pursue their bliss?
 Off the record, yes.
 On the record, no. I’m saying that you shouldn’t remain somewhere static simply because it’s comfortable.

 If it’s time to go — and if you’re reading this far, it might be — you should be on your merry way.
 And, just like that, you’re off to find the next best thing.

 If you're on the fence about going or staying, consider if job burnout may be the issue and find out how address it before it's too late.